Learning From Software Failures: A Case Study at a National Space Research Center: Discussion and Future Work

 Despite gaps in structured failure learning, our results reveal informal practices that are worth preserving and enhancing.
 Given constraints, such as lack of time and resources (cf.~\cref{sec:Theme 3}), subjects adapted to ad-hoc yet effective ways of gathering, sharing, and applying critical insights, particularly through informal discussions, senior-to-junior mentoring, and creating proven patterns (cf.~\cref{sec:Theme 1}).
 Engineers, aware of the high-stakes nature of their work, developed habits of caution, defensive programming, and sought peer input, showing initiative even without formal process backing.
 The broader software engineering community, especially startups or agile teams where heavy process may be impractical, could learn from these flexible, human-centered approaches.
 However, as our results show, such informal systems are vulnerable to turnover, memory loss, and siloing (cf.~\cref{sec:Theme 3}).
 Perhaps the challenge is not to replace them, but to understand: \textit{How can we augment them with lightweight structures that support consistency and institutional memory?}

-\subsection{Future directions}
+\subsection{Future Directions}

-Based on the current practices (cf.~\cref{sec:Theme 1}), their flaws (cf.~\cref{sec:Theme 2}), and their challenges (cf.~\cref{sec:Theme 3}) in learning from failures that we observed in our case study, we propose three opportunities for future research.
+Based on the current practices (~\cref{sec:Theme 1}), their flaws (~\cref{sec:Theme 2}), and their challenges (~\cref{sec:Theme 3}) in learning from failures observed in our case study, we propose two opportunities for future research.

-First, more research is needed to evaluate the impact of different failure learning practices, particularly the tradeoffs between lightweight, more \textit{ad hoc} methods and structured approaches.
-When is informal reflection enough?
+First, more research is needed to evaluate and measure the value added by different failure learning practices, particularly the tradeoffs between lightweight ad-hoc methods and structured approaches. \textit{When is informal reflection enough?
 When does structure pay off?
-What contextual factors (\eg team size, mission type) make one approach preferable over another?

-Second, our data suggest the need to design and evaluate lightweight failure learning processes that support gathering, documentation, and reflection of lessons without imposing significant overhead.
-As participants repeatedly noted, time and resources are major constraints, even when the cost of failures (\ie the value of failure learning) is acknowledged.
-Milestone-based postmortems or team-driven reflection sessions may be more sustainable than rigid weekly reviews or top-down documentation mandates.
+What contextual factors (\eg team size, mission type) make one approach preferable over another?} We note that there are no established ways to measure the value or effectiveness of such practices, making this measurement gap itself an open research problem.
+Additionally, all subjects repeatedly noted that time and resources are major constraints~\cite{kasiPostMortemParadox2008, desouzaExperiencesConductingProject2005c, vieiraTechnicalManagerialDifficulties2019,lyytinenLearningFailureInformation1999, dingsoyrPostmortemReviewsPurpose2005}, even when the cost of failures (\ie the value of failure learning) is acknowledged.
+Our data suggest the need to design and evaluate lightweight failure learning practices that support gathering, documentation, and reflection of lessons without imposing significant overhead.
+Although this need has been discussed in prior works~\cite{dingsoyrAugmentingExperienceReports2001,dingsoyrPostmortemReviewsPurpose2005,myllyaho2004review}, it appears to still be unresolved in practice.